TheEmeraldBee/Kerbin/README.md

 - [x] Go through systems and refactor code (More of this will need to be done)
     - Make everything more readable, and stop being afraid of adding more files :)
 - [x] Write out Nix & Linux/Mac install scripts for making installation and updating easy
-- [ ] Write out basic `tutor` plugin for first install users to remove from their config
+- [x] Write out basic `tutor` plugin for first install users to remove from their config
     - Basically, add it to a new kerbin instance by default
     - Open a buffer automatically with commands that will open files and do things
     - Should teach user how to use config, toml files, etc.
     - Also go through first installation steps
 - [ ] Write out main wiki for writing configuration and plugins
+    - Use `mdbook`

 ## Stability
 - [x] Cursors don't render on newline chars